Dunham-on-Trent CofE Primary School Behaviour Policy

 5. Exclusion for a fixed period

 We use this extremely rarely.
 We anticipate difficulties where possible and would make out a Support Plan if a child is excluded twice for fixed terms or is likely to be permanently excluded.
+Only the Head-teacher can exclude a pupil.

 6. Permanent Exclusion

 We only invoke this when it is clear that we cannot meet the child’s needs and he/she has become a danger to him/herself and to others in the school.
+Only the Head-teacher can exclude a pupil.

 A behaviour/concerns book is kept by each class team, and books are kept in the Head Teacher’s office at the end of each year for reference if required.
 Serious incidents, incidents of bullying and or racism are logged on the specific record forms kept in the Head Teacher’s office.
 The forms are then filed and reported to the LA where necessary.